 Our consultation charges are separate to those of treatment, for example, the costs of X-rays and models of your teeth will be charged separately from fixed brace check-ups.
 Fees will be clearly conveyed at each stage of your treatment.

 At the moment new patients can usually be seen for a consultation within two to four weeks.
 If you are flexible with your times an earlier appointment is sometimes available.
 Our waiting list for new NHS patients to be seen is currently 10 months.

-Carefully follow the instructions you’ve been given by your orthodontist regarding wearing your brace: for example, if you’ve been told to wear elastics, listen carefully to the advice!
+- Carefully follow the instructions you have been given by your orthodontist regarding wearing your brace: for example, if you have been told to wear elastics, listen carefully to the advice!

 - If you break your brace, let us know as soon as you can

 - Make sure you continue to see your own dentist for regular check-ups